 Understanding Home Affordability in Louisiana

 Like most parts of the country, Louisiana has seen a lack of new construction and a tight supply of starter homes.
-But the good news is that, with a statewide median price of just over $200,000 in first-quarter 2016, Louisiana offers plenty of homes in reach of the typical family.
-The state's median income is 180 percent of the income needed to buy a median-priced home, says Richard Haase, president of Latter & Blum Inc. Realtors, a regional company based in New Orleans.
+But the good news is that, with a statewide median value of $165,565 in December 2019, Louisiana offers plenty of homes in reach of the typical family.
+The state's median income is 180 percent of the income needed to buy a median-priced home, says Richard Haase, former president of Latter & Blum Inc. Realtors, a regional company based in New Orleans.
 "Even though prices are rising, we are still a very affordable market to buy a home," Haase says.

 Homeowners insurance is one wild card for Louisiana owners.
 While it doesn't affect home prices, insurance premiums will boost your ownership costs.
 Because its history of costly hurricanes and risk of future storms, Louisiana has some of the most expensive insurance premiums in the nation.